techtangents/java-incredible-proof-machine/readme.markdown

 I also want to show that, despite Java's limitations, it does have a reasonable static type system, which can be used to prove theorems.

-More importantly - even Java's limited type system can prove properties of your own programs and prevent bugs.
+More importantly, you can use Java's type system to prove properties of your own programs and prevent bugs.
 Every Java programmer should remember this.